- print name list of an object file

 See environ(5) for descriptions of the following environment variables that affect the execution of nm: LANG, LC_ALL, LC_COLLATE, LC_CTYPE, LC_MESSAGES, and NLSPATH.

 See attributes(5) for descriptions of the following attributes:

-The following options are obsolete because of changes to the object file format and will be deleted in a future release.
+The following options are obsolete because of changes to the object file format and might be deleted in a future release.

 Produces full output.
-Redundant symbols (such as .text, .data, and so forth), which existed previously, do not exist and producing full output will be identical to the default output.
+Redundant symbols (such as .text, .data, and so forth), which existed previously, do not exist and producing full output is identical to the default output.

 By default, nm prints the entire name of the symbols listed.
 Since symbol names have been moved to the last column, the problem of overflow is removed and it is no longer necessary to truncate the symbol name.